 |$5,000 - $10,000||3.90%|

 A financial advisor in Delaware can help you understand how taxes fit into your overall financial goals.
 Financial advisors can also help with investing and financial plans, including retirement, homeownership, insurance and more, to make sure you are preparing for the future.

 How You Can Affect Your Delaware Paycheck

-If you get hit with a large tax bill each year, you may be claiming too many allowances on your W-4 form.
-If you claim allowances that you are not actually eligible for, you will be underpaying your taxes all year and you will have to make up that difference during tax season.
-You can also ask your employer to simply withhold an additional dollar amount from each of your paychecks.
-Say, for example, you want to withhold $50 from each paycheck, simply write that amount on the correct line on a new W-4 form.
-It might mean you get a smaller paycheck, but you’ll avoid paying a large lump sum all at once.
+You can also ask your employer to simply withhold an additional dollar amount.
+Say, for example, you want to withhold $50 from each paycheck: Simply write that amount on the correct line on a new W-4 form.
+It might mean you get a smaller paycheck, but you’ll avoid paying a large lump sum when you file your taxes.

 Delaware Top Income Tax Rate